 Usually this happens for one of several reasons.
 If you can't figure it out, reach out to us and we'll be happy to help you.

 You are trying to run a pod to SSH into, but you did not give the pod an idle job to run like "sleep infinity"

 You have given your pod a command that it doesn't know how to run.
 Check the logs to make sure that you don't have any syntax errors, etc.

 It is important for RunPod to provide you with reliable hosts.
-All of our listed hosts must meet a minimum reliability to get listed.
+All of our listed hosts must meet a minimum reliability to get listed and most of them actually are running in datacenters!
 However, if you want the highest level of reliability and security, choose a Secure Cloud host.
-They are hosted in data centers and have redundant power and internet.
+They are hosted in T4 data centers and have redundant power and internet.
 RunPod calculates host reliability by maintaining a heartbeat with each host machine in real time.
 The result of this calculation for several different time ranges is provided on the GPU Cloud homepage.

 All your pods are stopped automatically when you don't have enough funds to keep your pods running for at least 10 more mins.
 When your pods are stopped, your container disk data will be lost, but your volume data will be preserved.
 You will have 2 days to add more funds.
 If you fail to do so, your pods will be terminated and pod volumes will be removed.

 After you add more funds to your account, you can start your pod if you wish (assuming that there are enough GPUs available on the host machine).